Welcome to my childhood nightmare.

 As soon as the men have gone, Sally goes into Harris’s toolbox for a hammer and bashes the bricks a couple of times.
 When this only chips off a few little fragments, she considers the ash door on the side of the chimney.
 Harris didn’t think to weld the ash door shut; it’s only bolted, and it’s the work of a minute for Sally to grab a monkey-wrench and undo them.

-Once she has a look inside the chimney, Sally sees the bricks and irons bars from the inside and the deep chimney shaft that seems to go down endlessly into the darkness.
+Once she has a look inside the chimney, Sally sees the bricks and iron bars from the inside and the deep chimney shaft that seems to go down endlessly into the darkness.
 She gives up the idea and goes to join Alex for dinner, leaving the ash door open.
 But that’s enough.

 A green light appears within the chimney, and we hear those creepy whispered voices, now eager and excited: